cloudmesh/classes/docs/source/course.rst

 This course gives an overview of big data from a use case (application) point of view noting that big data in field X drives the concept of X-Informatics.
 It covers applications, algorithms and infrastructure/technology (cloud computing).
-We are provideing a shor overview of the Syllabus
+We are providing a short overview of the Syllabus